pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/managing-bookings/countermarks-management.md

 ### Mandatory set-up

-To be notified when a beneficiary books (or cancels a booking) a product (or an event not linked to a ticketing system), you need :
+To be notified when a beneficiary books (or cancels a booking) a product (or an event not linked to a ticketing system), you need:

-- to have the notification URL set (**[as explained here](/docs/understanding-our-api/notification-system/setting-up-notifcations)**)
+1. **To provide us with a notification URL** that we will request each time a beneficiary books your offer (or cancels a booking).
+You can find the process **[here](/docs/understanding-our-api/notification-system/setting-up-notifcations)**.
-- to have implemented the pass Culture notification authentication on your side (**[as explained here](/docs/understanding-our-api/notification-system/authenticating-our-notifications)**)
+2. **To implement the notification authentication process** described **[here](/docs/understanding-our-api/notification-system/authenticating-our-notifications)** on your side.

 ### Our request payload